pitfail/pitfail-reports/report3/func_reqs.rst

 Flow of Events for Successful Buy:
         1. → The *Player, WebPlayer, or TwitterPlayer* determines a *Security* and how much of it to "BUY".
 This is sent to the *System*
-        2. → *System* signals the *Stock Price Source* for the price of the security.
+        2. → *System* signals the *Stock Information Provider* for the price of the security.
-        3. ← *Stock Price Source* sends the price of the *Security* to the *System.*
+        3. ← *Stock Information Provider* sends the price of the *Security* to the *System.*
         4. → *System* requests the amount of cash the *Player* has from the *Database*.